Ineichen-Group/Preclinical_DrugDisease_Translation_Pipeline/README.md

 ## Named entity normalization (NEN)
 We first have a basic dictionary based mapping to map terms to a more standardized form.
 However this has very low coverage, and is sensitive to terms who diverge too much from the spelling in the dictionary.
 Code for this is in [./04_normalization/dictionary_based_nen.py](./04_normalization/dictionary_based_nen.py).

-To further normalize the extracted entities we use two target sources:
+To further normalize the extracted entities we use:
 1. Disease terms are mapped to MONDO, downloaded from [https://mondo.monarchinitiative.org/pages/download/](https://mondo.monarchinitiative.org/pages/download/).
 2. Drug terms are mapped to UMLS.
 The "2024AB Full UMLS Release Files" was downloaded from [https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html).
 It is filtered for levels 0 (public) and 9 (SNOMED), as well as selected biomedical DBs.
 Further it is filtered for the semantic types "Organic Chemical", "Clinical Drug", "Biologically Active Substance", "Amino Acid, Peptide, or Protein", "Enzyme", "Immunologic Factor", "Nucleic Acid, Nucleoside, or Nucleotide", "Inorganic Chemical", "Antibiotic", "Biomedical or Dental Material", "Hormone", "Element, Ion, or Isotope", "Drug Delivery Device", "Vitamin", "Chemical Viewed Structurally", "Chemical".
+3. DrugBank ressources:
+   1. The DrugBank database was downloaded from [https://go.drugbank.com/releases/latest](https://go.drugbank.com/releases/latest) (requires free registration).
+The terminology from drugbank_full_database.xml is prepared for mapping in [./04_normalization/Prep_Drugbank_for_Synonyms.ipynb](./04_normalization/Prep_Drugbank_for_Synonyms.ipynb).
+   2. Further external IDs obtained directly from the website and not included in the xml.

+Note: for UMLS the synonyms vocabulary, including the final DrugBank mappings, is prepared in [./04_normalization/Prep_UMLS_Synonyms_for_Embedding.ipynb](./04_normalization/Prep_UMLS_Synonyms_for_Embedding.ipynb).

 ### MONDO/UMLS embedding via SapBERT
 The script [./04_normalization/embed_ontology.py](./04_normalization/embed_ontology.py) generates vector embeddings for the ontology terms from MONDO and UMLS using the SapBERT model.